suzyni/learnpy/README.md

 Learn Python
 ===

-This is a git repo of Suzy to learn python from the book called "Learn python the hardway"
+This is a git repo of Suzy to practise python from the book called "Learn python the hardway"

 Good Luck!